Bilbusaur/Travel-Costs/README.md

 ---

 **How It Works**
-1. Enter the origin and destination for the journey.
+1. Enter the start and destination for the journey.
 2. Input details such as:
    - Number of days.
    - Fuel efficiency (in MPG).